fullstackedorg/docs/guides/typescript.md

 # Using TypeScript

-"[TypeScript](https://www.typescriptlang.org) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale." *-TypeScript Website*
+*> [TypeScript](https://www.typescriptlang.org) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale. -TypeScript Website*

-At FullStacked, we believe there is very few reasons not to use TypeScript (TS).
+At FullStacked, we believe there are very few reasons **not** to use TypeScript (TS).
 It allows to work as fast as with JavaScript and offers the needed structure to grow a projet at scale.